anpigon/obsidian-steemit-plugin/README.md

 - From the plugin settings page, add your credentials
 - Make sure your Steemit user has the ability to create posts
 - Verify your settings are working from the plugin settings page
-- Use the "Publish to Steemit" command to upload the current page to your WordPress website
+- Use the "Publish to Steemit" command to upload the current page to your Steemit website

 ## Plugin Options